WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 As they slept Judas was gathering the troops.
 Only the moon silently watches as Jesus prays, and spreads her gentleness over His grief-stricken face.
 Soon the silence within the garden will be shattered by the sound of footsteps and the clamour of swords and staves, but more piercing will be the sound of Judas’ kiss.

-As I watch with You during the silent hours of this night let Your sufferings and grief penetrate to my inner self, so I can share something of what You endured for me and all mankind, what Deitrich Bonhoeffer called ‘costly grace’.
-I adore You O Christ, and bless You, because by Your cross You have redeemed the world.
+As we watch with You during the silent hours of this night let Your sufferings and grief penetrate to our inner selves, so we can share something of what You endured for us, what Dietrich Bonhoeffer called ‘costly grace’.
+We adore You O Christ, and bless You, because by Your cross and resurrection You have redeemed the world.
 Amen.

 GOOD FRIDAY - THE CRUCIFIXION